 Don't let the fear of ruining your texture stop you from giving your mane a bold, new look if that's what you want.
 These seven hair dyes are safe options that will hydrate and protect your strands throughout the coloring process.

 1Shea Moisture Nourishing, Moisture-Rich Hair Color System

-Ammonia and sulfate free hair color that gently treats hair, Shea Moisture's coloring system is a great option for curly Qs.
-It's formulated with shea butter to deeply moisturize and condition, soy protein to strengthen locks, and flax seed oil to enhance shine.
-Talk about a triple threat!
+Ammonia- and sulfate-free hair color that gently treats hair, Shea Moisture's coloring system is a great option for curly Qs.
+It's formulated with shea butter to deeply moisturize and condition your hair, as well as mongongo and hemp seed oils to revive damaged or color treated hair.

 2Creme Of Nature Exotic Shine Hair Color

 Available in 10 vibrant shades, Creme of Nature's Exotic Shine Hair Color uses strengthening conditioners and vitamins to prevent damage and dryness while coloring.
 With a hefty dose of argan oil from Morocco to penetrate the hair shaft with moisture, it adds sheen and long-lasting color to your mane.

 Delivering color with a hydrating boost, Garnier's Nutrisse Ultra Color collection boasts some of the best moisture-rich ingredients.
 Get triple nourishment any natural textured diva could surely use from avocado, olive, and shea oils.